Brugmansia: Description

 Brugmansia are large shrubs or small trees, with semi-woody, often many-branched trunks.
 They can reach heights of 3–11 m.
 The leaves are alternately arranged along the stems, generally large, 10–30 cm long and 4–18 cm across, with an entire or coarsely toothed margin, and are often covered with fine hairs.
 The name "angel's trumpet" refers to the large, pendulous, trumpet-shaped flowers, 14–50 cm long and 10–35 cm across at the opening.
 They come in shades of white, yellow, pink, orange, green, or red.
 Most have a strong, pleasing fragrance that is most noticeable in the evening.
 Flowers may be single, double, or more.

 Taxonomy

 Linnaeus first classified these plants as part of Datura with his 1753 description of "Datura arborea".
 Then in 1805, C. H. Persoon transferred them into a separate genus, Brugmansia, named for Dutch naturalist Sebald Justinus Brugmans.
 For another 168 years, various authors placed them back and forth between the genera of Brugmansia and Datura, until in 1973, with his detailed comparison of morphological differences, T.E.
 Lockwood settled them as separate genera, where they have stayed unchallenged since.
+The genus Brugmansia is placed in the tribe Datureae.

+Species

 Currently, there are seven recognized species: